-Congress prescribes a 15-member board of directors for Farmer Mac (12 U.S.C. §2279aa-2).
+Congress prescribes a 15-member board of directors (12 U.S.C. §2279aa-2).
 Five are presidentially appointed and Senate confirmed, five are elected by stockholders to represent banks and insurance companies, and five are elected by other stockholders to represent the FCS.